vippsas/vipps-ecom-api/vipps-ecom-api-faq.md

 Vipps' PSP is Adyen, and they have some documentation for [Mastercardreservations](https://docs.adyen.com/online-payments/adjust-authorisation#mastercard).

-Vipps can and do not automatically change the status of a reservation.
+Vipps cannot and does not automatically change the status of a reservation.

 If a capture attempt is made more than 7 days (VISA) or 30 days (MasterCard) after the payment has been initiated _and_ the reservation has been released